Gram Stain of Urethral Discharge

 - burning during urination

-- lesions on the genitals
+- lesions on your genitals

 - pain during sexual intercourse

-Medical conditions that are often responsible for these symptoms include:
+Medical conditions that are often responsible for these symptoms

 - bladder infection